 The BP Bridge

-The BP Bridge connects Millennium Park to Maggie Daley Park, and makes for easy access over Columbus Drive.
-The bridge is located right next to the Monroe Street parking garage, so is the logical first stop on a tour of the park.
+The BP Bridge connects Millennium Park to Maggie Daley Park and makes for easy access to Columbus Drive.
+The bridge is right next to the Monroe Street parking garage, so it is the logical first stop on a tour of the park.

 Jay Pritzker Pavilion